 Vision Statement

 The Matheson is an inclusive hub for preserving and interpreting the history of Alachua County.
-As a cultural fixture, for nearly 30 years we have maintained a link with the past through our collections and historic buildings.
+As a cultural fixture, for over 30 years we have maintained a link with the past through our collections and historic buildings.
 The Matheson is a leader in cultivating our shared history and enriching the quality of diverse programming through our partnerships, programs, exhibits, and collections.
 Through collaborations with local organizations and leaders, and the Alachua County community, we create spaces for understanding, discussing, and interpreting the meaning of our shared experiences.

 Museum Complex

-• Matheson History Museum: The Matheson History Museum’s main exhibition gallery and Mary Ann Cofrin Exhibit Hall are housed in the former American Legion Hall, which was repurposed as a museum in 1994.
+- Matheson History Museum: The Matheson History Museum’s main exhibition gallery and Mary Ann Cofrin Exhibit Hall are housed in the former American Legion Hall, which was repurposed as a museum in 1994.
 All programs take place in the museum.
 The museum’s offices are also housed in this building, which is located at 513 East University Avenue.

-• Matheson Library & Archives: Located at 418 East University Avenue in the historic Gainesville Gospel Tabernacle building, which was built in 1933, it was renovated and restored by the museum in 2016.
+- Matheson Library & Archives: Located at 418 East University Avenue in the historic Gainesville Gospel Tabernacle building, which was built in 1933, it was renovated and restored by the museum in 2016.
 The Matheson History Museum library collection includes more than 20,000 historic Florida postcards, 1,500 stereograph cards, and myriad maps, photographs, documents, books and artifacts.

-• Tison Tool Barn: Gifted to the museum in 1993, the Tison Tool Barn houses the extensive historic tool collection of John Mason Tison, Jr. It contains over 1,000 tools from the 1850s to the early 20th century.
+- Tison Tool Barn: Gifted to the museum in 1993, the Tison Tool Barn houses the extensive historic tool collection of John Mason Tison, Jr. It contains over 1,000 tools from the 1850s to the early 20th century.
 Please call the museum at 352-378-2280 to schedule a tour.

-• Sweetwater Park: This park is located directly behind the museum and maintained jointly by the Matheson History Museum and the City of Gainesville.
+- Sweetwater Park: This park is located directly behind the museum and maintained jointly by the Matheson History Museum and the City of Gainesville.
 The park is free and open to the public.

 Newsletters